 Phones.
 Cellphones may only be used when I indicate (I use them sometimes to poll the class).
 Your phone must otherwise be silenced and put away.

 Proper use of technology.
 As the superhero trope goes, with great power . . . well, you know.
 Use the privilege of classroom technology responsibly and smartly.
 So don’t abuse my willingness to encourage technology as the privilege is revocable.
-No screwing around on your computer.
-I’ll walk around the classroom and kick you out if I find you surfing Amazon or playing Fortnite or the like.
+Please no goofing around on your computer.
+I do walk around the classroom and might ask you to leave (and will likely comment) if I find you surfing Amazon or playing Fortnite or the like.
 Regarding working smartly, don’t be a stenographer (the person who types up every word a witness says at a deposition or trial).
 Writing down every word is a horrible way to learn as the words will flow from my mouth to your fingers without taking a pit stop at your brain.
 So another part of being a law student/lawyer is learning how to take intelligent notes.
 Don’t fall into the trap of writing down every word, as not every word I say is that interesting or important.
 For that reason, another approach you might take is to take notes by hand and them type them up after class as part of your post-class work.